ashrafchowdury/learn-typescript/README.md

-# Learning Typescript with ReactJs
+# Learning Typescript with React